-Lillia McEnaney is a student, anthropologist, writer, and aspiring museum practitioner.
-With an overarching focus on the American Southwest, her research centers on museum anthropology, the anthropology of indigenous religions, and visual and material culture.
+Lillia McEnaney is a student, museum anthropologist, and writer.
+With an overarching focus on the American Southwest, her research centers on indigenous museum anthropology, the anthropology of art and religion, and visual and material culture.
 Lillia is currently a M.A.
-Candidate in Museum Studies at New York University.
-This past spring, she graduated cum laude from Hamilton College, with departmental honors in both of her majors, Archaeology and Religious Studies.
+Candidate in Museum Studies at New York University, and a recent cum laude graduate of Hamilton College, with departmental honors in Archaeology and Religious Studies.

 Originally from Newtown, Connecticut, Lillia has lived and studied in upstate New York, London, and Edinburgh.
 She currently lives in Brooklyn.